 Q: May I revise the letterhead design?

-A: The layout of the letterhead as described in the Brand Standards Manual [pdf] may not be redesigned.
+A: The layout of the letterhead as described in the Brand Standards may not be redesigned.

-Q: When I'm typing a letter or memo, do I have to use Bodoni Book, or can I use Times Roman, Garamond, or another typeface?
+Q: When I'm typing a letter or memo, do I have to use an official brand font, or can I use Times Roman, Garamond, or another typeface?

 A: The suggested typefaces are for documents intended for external use to aid in the branding effort.
 But you are not bound to use any particular typeface for the body text.
 The above typefaces are suggested in order to maximize readability, but other standard fonts may also be used.
 Please avoid using cute or trendy fonts such as Comic Sans, Copperplate, script fonts or anything that would not represent the University with dignity.